oliverjam/jaredhill-v2/src/work/bo/bo.md

 - **Option 1** automatically sets a monthly goal for the user, by multiplying their weekly goal by 4.

-- **Option 2** was more complex, allowing the user to create a custom goal with a name as well as an automatic monthly goal.
+- **Option 2** was more complex, not only setting this automatic goal but allowing the user to create a longer-term custom goal with a name.
 Visually, the automatic monthly goal is shown as a portion of the larger custom goal.

 Whilst Option 2 made the goal more tangible (by giving it a name), we decided against it because: